Lucandia/desk_organizer_generator/README.md

 ### Generate your organizer:

-The program use two openscad libraries: `honeycomb.scad` from [Gael Lafond](https://www.printables.com/it/@GaelLafond) and `desk_organizer.scad`
+The program uses two Openscad libraries: `honeycomb.scad` from [Gael Lafond](https://www.printables.com/it/@GaelLafond) and `desk_organizer.scad`

-Include them in the openscad script and add a normal block with:
+Include them in the Openscad script and add a normal block with:
 ```
-rbox(SIZE_INT, SIZE_EXT, HEIGHT, r=R, rp=true, base=BASE_THICK)
+rbox(SIZE_INT, SIZE_EXT, HEIGHT, r=R, rp=true, base=BASE_THICK);
 ```
 where:
 - SIZE_INT is the internal dimension array ([x,y])
 - SIZE_EXT is the internal dimension array ([x,y], usually is calculated as SIZE_INT + [X_WALL\*2, Y_WALL\*2])
 - HEIGHT is the height of the block
-- R is the radius of the curvature of the square perimeter cornerns (default: 7)
+- R is the radius of the curvature of the square perimeter corners (default: 7)
-- rp is a boolean value: it false the program interprets R as value in mm, if true consider R as the percentage over the lenght of the square side (default: true)
+- rp is a boolean value: it false the program interprets R as a value in mm, if true consider R as the percentage over the length of the square side (default: true)
 - BASE_THICK is the thickness of the base (default: 2)

 Add a honeycomb block with: